How to plant Ophiopogon

 How to plant

-- Grow them on in a sheltered spot outside.
+— Grow them on in a sheltered spot outside.
 They can be transplanted to suitable growing positions after 2-4 months or once growth is established and the plants easily come out of the temporary pots with the soil held intact by the roots.
-It is best to wait until roots are visible from the drainage holes in the pot before planting out into your border.
+When you see roots starting to emerge from the drainage holes in the bottom of the pot, it is an indicator that the plant is ready to be transplanted.

-- When they’re ready to plant into the garden, choose a position with moist but well-drained soil.
-Dig over the area first and remove any weeds.
+— When they’re ready to plant into the garden, choose a position in full sun or partial shade with moist but free draining soil.
+Dig over the area first to aerate the soil and remove any weeds.
+Ophiopogon tolerate most soil types but require good drainage, so avoid consistently wet or damp soils.
+Dig over the area first to aerate the soil and remove any weeds.

-- As with all young plants, monitor your new plantings for pest damage and remove any excess growth from neighbouring plants in the border to reduce competition.
+— Monitor your newly-planted Ophiopogon for pest damage and remove any excess growth from neighbouring plants in the border to reduce competition.

-- This perennial is fully hardy and does not require winter protection.
+— This ornamental grass is fully hardy and doesn’t require winter protection.

-- Water-in after planting and keep hydrated when in growth, particularly during the first year.
-Once fully settled in, they can cope well with dry conditions.
+— Water-in after planting and keep hydrated when in growth, particularly during the first year.
+Once fully settled in, they prefer quite dry conditions.

 Aftercare